enzo-project/enzo-e/doc/source/devel/param.rst

 Design Overview (new approach)
 ==============================

-Our new approach revolves around the usage of the :cpp:class:`!ParameterAccessor` class for accessing/querying parameters stored in an instance of the :cpp:class:`Parameters` class.
+Our new approach revolves around the usage of the :cpp:class:`!ParameterGroup` class for accessing/querying parameters stored in an instance of the :cpp:class:`Parameters` class.
-Instances of the :cpp:class:`!ParameterAccessor` class are light-weight and are expected to have a short-lifetime (akin to :cpp:class:`!Field` or :cpp:class:`!Particle`).
+Instances of the :cpp:class:`!ParameterGroup` class are light-weight and are expected to have a short-lifetime (akin to :cpp:class:`!Field` or :cpp:class:`!Particle`).

-**As illustrated above, instances of the** :cpp:class:`!ParameterAccessor` **class are expected to be passed to the constructor (or factory-method) of classes that inherit from Cello class-hierarchy.**
+**As illustrated above, instances of the** :cpp:class:`!ParameterGroup` **class are expected to be passed to the constructor (or factory-method) of classes that inherit from Cello class-hierarchy.**

-The main feature of the :cpp:class:`!ParameterAccessor` class is that it provides methods for querying/accessing parameters with parameter-paths that share a common root.
+The main feature of the :cpp:class:`!ParameterGroup` class is that it provides methods for querying/accessing parameters with parameter-paths that share a common root.

-- The root parameter-path is specified during the construction of a :cpp:class:`!ParameterAccessor` instance and cannot be changed over the lifetime of the instance.
+- The root parameter-path is specified during the construction of a :cpp:class:`!ParameterGroup` instance and cannot be changed over the lifetime of the instance.

-  - The immutable nature of the root parameter-path is a feature: whenever a :cpp:class:`!ParameterAccessor` instance is passed to a function, you ALWAYS know that the root parameter-path is unchanged (without needing to check the helper function's implementation).
+  - The immutable nature of the root parameter-path is a feature: whenever a :cpp:class:`!ParameterGroup` instance is passed to a function, you ALWAYS know that the root parameter-path is unchanged (without needing to check the helper function's implementation).

-  - If a developer is ever tempted to mutate the root-path, they should just initialize a new :cpp:class:`!ParameterAccessor` (since the instances are lightweight)
+  - If a developer is ever tempted to mutate the root-path, they should just initialize a new :cpp:class:`!ParameterGroup` (since the instances are lightweight)

-  - The root path can be queried with :cpp:expr:`ParameterAccessor::get_root_parpath()`
+  - The root path can be queried with :cpp:expr:`ParameterGroup::get_root_parpath()`

 - When a string is passed to one of the accessor methods, that string is internally appended to the root pararameter-path and the result represents the full name of the queried parameter.
   (You can think of this string as specifying the relative path to the parameter).
-  You can use :cpp:expr:`ParameterAccessor::full_name(s)` to see the full parameter name that a string, ``s``, maps to.
+  You can use :cpp:expr:`ParameterGroup::full_name(s)` to see the full parameter name that a string, ``s``, maps to.

-Why do we even need :cpp:class:`!ParameterAccessor`?
+Why do we even need :cpp:class:`!ParameterGroup`?
 ----------------------------------------------------

-To motivate the existence of the :cpp:class:`!ParameterAccessor` class, it's useful to consider alternative approaches.
+To motivate the existence of the :cpp:class:`!ParameterGroup` class, it's useful to consider alternative approaches.
 The most obvious option is to simply pass instances of the :cpp:class:`!Parameters` class to constructors and static-factory methods of other classes.

 To flesh out this alternative case more, let's consider the following snippet of a hypothetical parameter file.